-Find a quiet spot and a block of time when you will not be interrupted and list the various aspects of your life: family, health, money and so on.
-Ask yourself how happy you are with each of these areas and pick the area of life you are the least happy with, where you have the most pain.
+Find a quiet spot and a block of time when you won’t be interrupted.
+Then, list the various aspects of your life: family, health, money and so on.
+Ask yourself how happy you are with each of these areas.
+Then, pick the area of life you’re the least happy with, where you have the most pain.

-Write down why you think things are the way they are in this area – why are you not happy at work, why you do not have enough money or why you are overweight.
+Write down why you think things are the way they’re in this area – why you’re not happy at work, why you don’t have enough money or why you’re overweight.
 Try to come up with all the reasons you can think of.
 When you run out of reasons, keep trying until you find more.
 When you get stuck again, keep trying until you find more reasons.

 Now, look at your list of reasons and ask, “Really?”

 Very often, it takes far more effort to eliminate old beliefs than it is to create new ones.
-This is because we are unaware of most of our beliefs while they are being created and we accept them as part of who we are.
+This is because we’re unaware of most of our beliefs while they’re being created.
+And we accept them as part of who we are.
 This makes us want to protect them and fight off anything trying to eliminate them.